 \subsection{Summary of the feature-based scenario}

-In the feature setting, we used a rather naive pre-processing: axis parallel cuts.
-Even with these simple cuts, tangles perform comparable to the baseline clustering algorithms in terms of clustering accuracy, while at the same time predicting the number of clusters in the data.
-As we could see, tangles can be computed really fast, similarly to the $k$-means algorithm, and by far faster than spectral clustering.
-We also showed that tangles can be set up in such a way that the results admit natural interpretations.
+We used a naive pre-processing in the feature setting: axis parallel cuts.
+Even with these simple cuts, tangles perform comparably to the baseline clustering algorithms in terms of clustering accuracy while at the same time predicting the number of clusters in the data.
+As we can see, tangles can be computed fast, similarly to the $k$-means algorithm, and far faster than spectral clustering.
+We also showed that tangles could allow for natural interpretations in some cases.